no-go/ReoTwe/README.md

-# Twthaar (mini)
+# Twthaar

-Twthaar is a very low level just reading twitter client.
+Twthaar is a very low level twitter client.
 You can use the code for build your own cool client or to learn how *Twitter Kit* and API works.

 ![logo](app/src/main/res/mipmap-hdpi/ic_launcher.png)